 - Use the drop-down listbox next to Return type to specify the pseudotype that is associated with the trigger function: - Select trigger if you are creating a DML trigger. - Select event_trigger if you are creating a DDL trigger. - Use the drop-down listbox next to Language to select the implementation language.
-The default is plpgsql. - Use the Code field to write the code that will execute when the trigger function is called.
+The default is plpgsql.
+Click the Code tab to continue.

+• Use the Code field to write the code that will execute when the trigger function is called.
+Click the Options tab to continue.